 The Sea Ranch Architecture

-The neighborhoods are set amid the hills and meadows and a few 100-year-old cypress hedgerows planted in the early 1900s to break the northwest winds.
+The neighborhoods are set in the hills and meadows.
+A few feature 100-year-old Cypress hedgerows planted in the early 1900s to break the northwest winds.
 You’ll see sheep happily munching on grasses amid the Cypress trees along the roads.

 Walk or drive around town and you can view homes designed by renowned architects Charles W. Moore, Joseph Esherick, William Turnbull, Donlyn Lyndon and Richard Whitaker.
-Check out the building known as Condominium One, which was added to The National Register of Historic Places a little over a decade ago.
+Condominium One, for example, was added to The National Register of Historic Places a little over a decade ago.

-Savvy Tip: For this getaway, you will need a car.
+For The Sea Ranch getaway, you will need a car.
 And getting there during the daytime is a good idea or you’ll miss the spectacular ocean views.
 Also, the windy roads to this Mendonoma destination look a lot scarier in the dark if you’re not used to them.

 Savvy Tip: The bluff-top trail is dog-friendly!